Aaron A. Dhir

-Aaron Dhir is a Senior Research Scholar at Yale Law School and an Associate Professor, with tenure, at Osgoode Hall Law School.
+Aaron Dhir is Florence Rogatz Visiting Professor of Law and Senior Research Scholar in Law at Yale Law School, as well as an Associate Professor, with tenure, at Osgoode Hall Law School.
 His scholarly interests center on corporate law, governance, theory, and accountability.FULL BIOGRAPHY

 Education & Curriculum Vitae